 We offer five majors in English & Communications: Literature, Creative Writing, Professional Writing, Communications, and Secondary English Education.
 Our students work in a variety of Work Program positions including journalists for the college’s student-run newspaper The ’Burnian, disc jockeys for the online radio station, writing tutors, and department and public relations assistants.

-The Literature major offers historical surveys in British and American literature and courses such as Shakespeare, African-American literature, Global Masterpieces, Film, and Graphic Narratives.
-Our topics courses link to other majors/minors on campus, such as Literature and the Environment, Literature and Gender, and Literature, Law, and Leadership.
+The Literature major offers historical surveys in British and American literature and courses such as African-American literature and World Literature.
+Our topics courses link to other majors/minors on campus, such as Literature and the Natural World, Literature and Gender, and Literature, Law, and Leadership.

 The Creative Writing major follows a workshop model in which students share, critique, and revise their work.
 Creative Writing majors are introduced to all genres—narrative, poetry, drama, non-fiction, creative non-fiction—until they eventually specialize.
 Majors take part in the department’s annual creative writing contest and publication of the college’s literary magazine, VORTEX.